Free ownership of some companies for Non-nationals according to the amendment of the Companies Law in the United Arab Emirates:

 With regard to the participation of citizens in the companies’ boards of directors:

 The law grants local authorities the power to determine a percentage of citizens’ contribution to companies’ boards of directors and their capital, to approve applications for establishing companies, and to set fees in accordance with the regulations of the Council of Ministers.
-It also stipulates the reorganization of governance for boards of directors and the general assembly in joint stock companies, and to allow others to engage in fund investment activities for the account of others.
+It also stipulates the reorganization of governance for boards of directors and the general assembly in joint stock companies and allows others to engage in fund investment activities for the account of others.

 The mechanism of setting controls: